 To identify independent predictors of the clinical outcomes in the cohort, univariate regression analysis using logistic regression for each clinical outcome was employed.
 First, this was performed for all three scoring systems and their modified versions.
 The results of this are available in the Supplemental Table 1.
 The modified versions of the scoring systems performed as well as, and in some cases, better than the original versions.
 Coupled with the superiority of the modified versions in the initial univariate analysis, and the prior evidence of their superior predictive power combined with enhanced simplicity (17-20), the modified scoring systems were taken forward to the next step of the analysis.

-A second univariate logistic regression analysis was performed for all variables that make up the modified scoring systems, including some variables relevant to Oncology not present in the scoring systems (e.g. CCI, ECOG PS etc) with a focus on parameters that are calculated prior to CC admission (and therefore have utility as a decision tool).
+A second univariate logistic regression analysis was performed for all variables that make up the modified scoring systems, including some variables relevant to Oncology, not present in the scoring systems (e.g. CCI, ECOG PS etc) with a focus on parameters that are calculated prior to CC admission (and therefore have utility as a decision tool).
 The results of this analysis are available in the Supplemental Table 2.

 Finally, a multivariate regression analysis was built via logistic regression for the clinical outcomes, and a separate cox proportional hazards model for overall survival (OS), to identify the independent predictors suitable to be used to build the CREDIT score.
 290 patients with complete data were included in the multivariate analysis (78% of the cohort).
 Any statistically significant variables from the second regression analysis were considered for inclusion.
 Obvious correlates were discarded and once the models were run, VIF scores were calculated.
 The VIF scores were all <1.8 indicating that multicollinearity was likely not present.
 The multivariate analysis, available in Table 2, revealed eight independent predictors of the clinical outcomes.
 These variables were taken forward to formulate the CREDIT score, displayed in Table 3.
 Missing data was given a value of 0 for purposes of building the score, rather than being imputed.
 As missing data was minimal for the independent predictors, this was felt to be the best approach.